-Indigenous literatures and cultures of the Northern Hemisphere.
+An introductory, interdisciplinary course to a range of Indigenous literatures and cultures of the Northern Hemisphere.
 Indigenous identity, kinship, and survivance will be explored as well as Indigenous experience of settler colonialism, institutionally-sanctioned violence, forced assimilation, and other relevant concerns.

+Contemporary Film

-Contemporary Film Prerequisite(s): please see Prerequisites for University Study of English above An introduction to techniques of the art of film and to film analysis through a study of a wide range of contemporary films.
+0.5 unit Prerequisite(s): please see Prerequisites for University Study of English above

+An introduction to techniques of the art of film and to film analysis through a study of a wide range of contemporary films.
 The course may include a focus on a specific genre such as science fiction or horror.